saishirishabere/rainfall-prediction/README.md

 The dataset is taken from Kaggle and contains about 10 years of daily weather observations from many locations across Australia.

 # Dataset Description:
-.Number of columns: 23
+Number of columns: 23

-.Number of rows: 145460
+Number of rows: 145460

-.Number of Independent Columns: 22
+Number of Independent Columns: 22

-.Number of Dependent Column: 1
+Number of Dependent Column: 1

 # Problem Statement: